Take or Refuse the Tests… A Difficult Decision

 Alternative Tests Sometimes Employed by Pinellas County Law Enforcement

 Sometimes, an officer will encounter a disabled, overweight, or injured driver who cannot perform the SFST.
 In such cases, some other battery of tests such as counting aloud, reciting the alphabet, or finger dexterity tests may be administered.
 Several appellate court decisions have indicated that a test that requires an in-custody subject to respond orally, beyond routine information, such as requiring a date of birth, requires Miranda warnings.
 In addition, the non-standardized nature of the tests administered may be subject to attack because of the unusual or unfair nature of the examination.
-Thus, if an officer request that an arrested subject to recite his alphabet, he must first advise him of his Miranda warnings.
+Thus, if an officer requests that an arrested subject recite the alphabet, he must first advise him of his Miranda warnings.

 Have an Experienced DUI Lawyer Evaluate Your Refusal to Perform Field Sobriety Exercises